Melbourne Storm: 2007–2010: Finals success and club turmoil

-In 2007, the Storm finished the season Minor Premiers by finishing on top of the table again.
+In 2007, the Storm finished the season on top of the table for the second year in a row.
 They progressed through the finals series with wins over Brisbane, 40–0, and then Parramatta 26–10, in the preliminary final.
 This secured a berth in the 2007 NRL Grand Final against the Manly-Warringah Sea Eagles which they won 34–8, with Greg Inglis winning the Clive Churchill Medal for best on ground.

 In 2008, foundation player Matt Geyer became the first player to play 250 games for the club.
 Melbourne finished on top of the ladder after the 26 rounds of regular competition and despite becoming the first minor premiers since the McIntyre final eight system was introduced to lose their opening finals game (15–18 to the New Zealand Warriors), they then defeated the Brisbane Broncos 16–14, scoring in the last minute of their semi-final.
 Cameron Smith was suspended for two matches for a grapple tackle on Brisbane's Sam Thaiday in the match, seeing him miss the rest of the finals, and Craig Bellamy was fined $50,000 for making scathing remarks against the judiciary's decision.
 Melbourne convincingly beat the Cronulla-Sutherland Sharks 28–0 to qualify for the grand final, but suffered the heaviest Grand Final defeat in league history, beaten 40–0 by Manly.
 Greg Inglis, Billy Slater, Cameron Smith and Israel Folau all won awards at the Dally M Awards, and Slater and Smith finished equal second for the Dally M Medal.
 Billy Slater was awarded the international player of the year Golden Boot award for 2008, following on from Cameron Smith in 2007.